swch/strivve-docs/src/pages/resources/messaging/index.md

 }
 ```

-When a PENDIING_NEWCREDS/PENDING_TFA status message is received, the client should access that specific job endpoing:
+When a PENDIING_NEWCREDS/PENDING_TFA status message is received, the client should access that specific job endpoint:

 GET /place_card_on_single_site_jobs/:job\_id